Exit

 This does not mean your state and your community are being left behind.
 There are many lawsuits happening across the country as legal advocates work strategically to fend off these attacks on transgender kids, their families, and their healthcare and ensure the best possible outcomes for everyone.
 The legal strategies for fighting those laws vary based on a huge number of factors, but the goal of every one of those lawsuits is to prevent and minimize the harm these kids will experience no matter the odds.

 PFLAG National does not independently decide where to bring suit but, instead, works with legal advocates as they begin to consider the strategies.
 For more information about particular lawsuits, we encourage you to reach out to the legal advocates for further support.
-These include Lambda Legal and ACLU at the national and state levels.
+These include Lambda Legal, the ACLU at the national and state levels, and Trasngender Law Center.

 PFLAG National plays a critical role in supporting and protecting those families, regardless of whether the organization formally serves as a plaintiff in litigation in any given state.